gogre/irgo/musicalstones.md

 at the same time,

 For this reason,
-irgobot only shows leela's top 5 moves,
+irgo only shows leela's top 5 moves,

 **2. **